-Promoting Diversity and the Situational Approach to Leadership is interesting because it does not just consider leader characteristics, it looks at followers, too.
+The first leadership style that we will evaluate is the Situational Approach to Leadership.
+This approach is interesting because it does not just consider leader characteristics, it looks at followers, too.
 Situational leadership involves a leader analyzing the level of follower competence and commitment to the goal, in this case diversifying the work force population, and adjusting their leadership style to match it (Northouse, 2016).
 Leaders should strive to find a balance between directive behaviors (such as establishing goals and timelines, defining roles, and giving directions) and supportive behaviors (such as asking for input, sharing information about oneself, and listening) based on follower/employee competence and commitment levels (Northouse, 2016).